Dr. Isabel L. Colman

 she/her

-Outside of my work, I'm a classically-trained singer and a budding film photographer.
-I'm passionate about art, architecture, and design.
+Outside of my work, I'm a classically-trained choral singer and an avid film photographer (I use a Canon F-1, if you're curious).
+I'm into art, architecture, and design.
 This webpage is modeled after the work of Pelican Books designers in the 60s and 70s.

 PhD — The Sydney Institute for Astronomy, University of Sydney (2016–20); supervised by Timothy Bedding and Daniel Huber